-Now that you know when to use send to story, let's dive into the technical details of how it works.
-To use send to story, you need two things: A sub-story configured to receive calls, and a parent story with a send to story action that calls it.
+Now that you know when to use Send to Story, let's dive into the technical details of how it works.
+To use Send to Story, you need two things: A sub-story configured to receive calls, and a parent story with a Send to Story action that calls it.

-Parent story: The story that contains the send to story action.
+Parent story: The story that contains the Send to Story action.
 It initiates the call, sends data to the sub-story, and receives the result.

 Sub-story: The story that receives the data, performs its logic, and returns a result.
 It must be configured to accept incoming calls and define what data it returns.